Calling

 The Shadow

-The Collector of Almosts hears the note, and his chest answers before he does.
+The Astute hears the note, and his chest answers before he does.
 The fear of error sounds like wisdom: that every path chosen is every other path now dead.
 So he does not answer the note.
 He acquires it.
 Places the tool on a shelf.
 Pristine.
-Promising certainty that never comes.
-In the centre, a chisel his hand had known before his mind did.
-He could still feel the grooves when he closed his eyes.
+Promising himself certainty that never comes.
 Other tools arrive.
-Each with its own sound, its own promise – and the same cold intervention.
+Each with its own sound, its own promise, and the same cold interruption.
 He acquires them too.
 The shelf becomes a wall.
 The wall becomes an altar.
 In the first year he says: I will return when I know.
-In the fifth, knowledge is its own form of devotion.
-In the twentieth: The one who guards the gate is as sacred as the one who walks through it.
+In the fifth, I am devoted to the knowing itself.
+Near the end: the threshold is holier than the temple.
 He dies in that shrine.
+Dust on every handle.
 The tools outlive him – none worn by use, none taught to sing.
-Strangers pick them up, answer the notes at last, and never learn the name of the man who kept them waiting. ⧫ The Inheritor heard the note once.
+Strangers pick them up, answer the notes at last, and never learn the name of the man who kept them waiting. ❖ The Worthy heard the note once.
 Young, before he understood what it would cost.
 The resonance was unmistakable.
 So was what it demanded: to disappoint everyone who had already decided what he should carry.
-His father's adze waited in the corner, the one that smelled of pine and his father's hands.
+His father's adze waited in the corner – the one that smelled of pine and of his hands.
 Every morning he wakes to its weight.
 Every stroke jars bones shaped for a different angle.
-But he has built religion around the ache, learnt to see his refusal as selfishness.
-He dies with calluses on the wrong hands.
-Somewhere, the tool that fit his grip is teaching someone else to sing.
+He dies with calluses in the wrong places.
+Somewhere, the tool that fits his grip is teaching someone else to sing.

 The Cut